 At this point I would like to make a couple of points clear.
 I am not being paid for this review and I did buy my own copy of Travel Vans.
 This review is positive simply because it is an excellent book.
 Although the book was written in the mid-1990s, the vast majority of it is still relevant, current and accurate.
 The only bit that is glaringly out of date is the list of likely base vehicles for a conversion (unless you will be converting a 10+ year old van).
 In the scheme of things, this doesn’t really matter.

-As far as I can tell, the book is only available from the Travel Vans website.
+Travel Vans is now available from Amazon (click here to buy this book on Amazon (Amazon⇒)).
 It costs £16.99 plus postage and is A5-size, colour and 238 pages long.
 A perfect, motorhome-related Christmas present!